Policy No: 006

 - A simple plurality of those voting is required for an individual to be elected or a measure to pass.

 - The individual conducting the election is required to hold the sealed ballots until one working day after the deadline for contesting an election.
 After this date, the sealed ballots are destroyed by the individual conducting the election.

 - The individual responsible for conducting the election will report the election results to all library faculty.
 Included in the announcement will be the following:

 - The name(s) of those elected (if applicable).

 - Whether or not an issue was passed or failed (if applicable).

-- In the case of a tie, information on the schedule for a runoff election.
+- In the case of a tie, see section below.

 Request for a Recount